Northwest Airlines Flight 85: Navigating a Rudder Hardover Event Over the Bering Sea

-The Flight's Unforeseen Challenge
+The Flight's Unforeseen Ordeal

 In the Blink of an Eye: Full Left Lower Rudder

-Crew Response: Skillful Maneuvering
+Crew Response: Masterful Maneuvering

-A Change of Course: Diverting to Anchorage
+A. Change of Course: Diverting to Anchorage

 Legacy of Safety: Airworthiness Directive

-Post a Comment
+Post a Comment (0)

 Previous Post Next Post